 See the intro for the animated show below

 Another extremely popular series is Acquisitions Incorporated, which started as an audio podcast way back in 2008, but has since spawned several others series, and is now played at live shows (such as at gaming convention PAX) in front of thousands of people.

 Such has been the success of Acquisitions Incorporated as a brand, that it’s seen spinoffs outside of the videos.
 The Dungeons & Dragons video game Neverwinter featured some missions and characters from Acquisitions Incorporated.
-There is an official Acquisitions Incorporated source book for D&D, and the dungeon-themed board game Clank! is soon to be releasing an expansion based on the property.
+There is an official Acquisitions Incorporated source book for D&D, and the dungeon-themed board game Clank! has released a Legacy version of the game based on the property.

 High Rollers is a UK based stream, DM’d by the excellent Mark Hulmes.
 Mark is a fantastic DM, and their videos are well worth checking out.

 If you’re looking for something slightly shorter than the 100’s of hours that you can find on some of the channels above, Shut Up & Sit Down did a play through a while ago (also DM’d by Mark Hulmes) that clocks in at a much more manageable 3 hours.
 It’s a highly accessible, fun and entertaining series, and I would definitely recommend it.

 Perhaps one of the most left-field inclusions in the genre is Outside Xbox who, as their name suggests, are a video game channel.